There are quite a few audio tag editors for Linux, while Ear Tag is a brand new app that works on both Linux desktop and mobile devices.

 How to Install Ear Tag in your Linux

 The software is available in AUR repository for Arch, Manjaro Linux.
+Fedora 38 (with 3rd party repository enabled) and Linux Mint can install the package directly from Gnome Software or Software Manager.

 Most other Linux users can install it via the universal Flatpak package, by following the steps below one by one.